ltrgoddard/thesis/temp.markdown

 the body discussed above.
 As Elaine Scarry points out, human pain is characterised by its incommunicability:

-> When one hears about another person’s physical pain, the events
+> \singlespacing When one hears about another person’s physical pain,
-> happening within the interior of that person’s body may seem to have
+> the events happening within the interior of that person’s body may
-> the remote character of some deep subterranean fact, belonging to an
+> seem to have the remote character of some deep subterranean fact,
-> invisible geography that, however portentous, has no reality because
+> belonging to an invisible geography that, however portentous, has no
-> it has not yet manifested itself on the visible surface of the
+> reality because it has not yet manifested itself on the visible
-> earth.[^453]
+> surface of the earth.[^453]

 \noindent Yet pain is arguably also the body’s most immediate mode of relation to the external environment: the most extreme form of that